-Risk management is carried out under approved policies.
-Treasury Management Policy establishes a prudential framework covering policies, best practice internal controls and reporting systems for the management of financial risks within NSW Trains' operation.
+Risk management is carried out in accordance with Treasury policy.
+The Treasury Policy establishes a prudential framework covering policies, best practice internal controls and reporting systems for the management of financial risks within NSW Trains' operation.
 The policy covers specific areas such as foreign exchange risk, interest rate risk, commodity risk, and credit risk, use of derivative financial instruments and investment of excess funds.
 The NSW Trains has a Treasury Management Policy.
-The primary objective of this policy is to achieve management of all financial risks in strict compliance with internal policies and guidelines within the broad framework of TPP 07-7 Commercial Policy Framework: Treasury Management Policy.
+The primary objective of this policy is to achieve management of all financial risks in strict compliance with internal policies and guidelines within the broad framework of TPP 21-14 NSW Government Financial Risk Management Policy.
 Accounting for financial instruments is in accordance with NSW Treasury accounting policy TPP 19-05 Accounting Policy: Accounting for financial instruments.